Indigenous Arts Campus at Evergreen

 Reclaiming Space for Indigenous Arts for Future Generations

 The House of Welcome has built a one-of-a-kind Indigenous Arts Campus where the art-making facilities and master plan are based on Indigenous architectural design and cultural concepts surrounded by a 7.25 acre landscape.
-Choctaw architect Johnpaul Jones, who also designed the House of Welcome, worked with staff to develop the master plan for the Indigenous Arts Campus in 2014.
+Choctaw architect Johnpaul Jones, who designed the House of Welcome, worked with staff to develop the master plan for the Indigenous Arts Campus in 2014.
 Evergreen’s Board of Trustees incorporated the Indigenous Arts Campus master plan into the college’s overall master plan in June 2014.
-Rolluda Architects completed the design and oversaw the building completed by Construct Inc.
+Rolluda Architects completed the design and oversaw the building's completion by Construct Inc.

 Our Indigenous Arts Campus